 Graduate Internships are a brilliant way of gaining experience – particularly in a field you have maybe not worked in before.
 They are short term paid placements (usually 6-12 months) and offer you the chance to try out a role and see if it is an area you would like to develop your career in.
 Organisations like ScotGrad and Adopt an Intern recruit on behalf of companies and offer graduate internships in everything from Marketing to Product Design.
 The Open University also have a great online resource for graduate job hunting regionally across the UK.

 You might want to take some time out after you graduate and see the world.
-Companies like STA Travel specialise in student travel and can help with your travel plans to make sure you get the most out of your trip.
 You may want to work or volunteer while you are travelling.
 You can use GoinGlobal to find out about opportunities abroad and information on applying for jobs in different countries, visas and cultural etiquette.
 If you are a graduate of the University of Stirling, you can still access this resource for free but you will need to contact the Careers and Employability Service to get a login.
 Voluntary Services Overseas or GVI can give you more information on international volunteering opportunities.

 Many graduates choose to continue their studies in order to focus or specialise in a certain area.
 You should speak to a Careers and Employability Consultant if you are considering this as they are able to provide you with independent advice and have access to up-to-date postgraduate data.
 You will usually need to apply between March-July for a postgraduate course that starts in September or October the same year.
 It’s best not to leave it until the last minute as spaces are allocated at the applications come in.
 You’ll also need to find out about funding your postgraduate study – there is lots of useful information on the UCAS website about this.